laurent-vigneron/FreeCodeCamp/9-Information_Security_Certification/1-Stock_Price_Checker/README.md

 Lastly, in order to pass the test I have to drop the DB at each startup, which would of course not normally occur otherwise.

+Note that the MiddleWare I'm using as an API (https://repeated-alpaca.glitch.me/v1/stock/msft/quote) takes some time to 'wake-up' the first time it is used.
+So make sure you wake it first, otherwise you will get a timeout on the tests.

 ---
 ### Technologies
 * JavaScript